Franjcf/hybridBiotInterFoam/README.rst

 List of Included Cases
 ################################################################################

-**Case Template**
+**Case Templates**

-- A basic template that includes all the neccesary files to run a succesfull simulation.
-Each variable within the "0/" directory and the "constant/transportProperties" file is labeled to make it easier to understand
+- Basic templates that includes all the neccesary files to run a succesfull simulation.
+Each variable within the "0/" directory and the "constant" directory is labeled to make it easier to understand.
+There is a template case for elastic and plastic systems.

 ----------------------------------------------------------------------------

-**Darcy Flow Cases**
+**Linear Elastic Cases**

-- Test cases related to the verification of the solver in a domain completely occupied by porous media (Replicatino of the 1-D Buckley-Leverett analytical solution and determination of a capillarity-gravity equilibirum)
+- Test cases related to the verification of the solver for poroelastic porous media.
+(Terzaghi consolidation problem and pressure-oscillation in poroelastic core).

 .. figure:: /figures/Darcy.png
     :align: right